relizalde/DSJHU01/session03/README.md

 Next are the questions:

-1) create a vector with 10000 random normal values with a mean of 15 and a standard deviation of 145 (seed at 1439).
+1) create a vector with 10000 random normal values with a mean of 15 and a standard deviation of 35 (seed at 1439).

 2) create a vector with 10000 random normal values with a mean of 1 and a standard deviation of 0.

-3) Get the density distribution function for both vectors.
+3) Get the density of the probability distribution function for both vectors.

-4) Do a simple plot for each function.
+4) Plot the result from question 3, with it's corresponding vector.

 5) Download the the gas excel file used for quizz 1 of Getting and Cleaning Data (https://d396qusza40orc.cloudfront.net/getdata%2Fdata%2FDATA.gov_NGAP.xlsx) and load the contractos table.